-The application of the rules and adopted IBC and ASHRAE standard is required to set the minimum standards for building code compliance, fostering better solutions for the safety and care placed upon individuals and communities in compliance with the Stille-DeRossett-Hale Single State Construction Code Act.
+The application of the rules and adopted IEBC is required to set the minimum standards for existing building code compliance, fostering better solutions for the safety and care placed upon individuals and communities in compliance with the Stille-DeRossett-Hale Single State Construction Code Act.
 Although there is no administrative burden on the individual, each person must review expenses for the project and decide if costs match budget.
-There will be an increase in upfront costs for materials for alterations, renovations, or building of a new structure.
+There will be an increase in upfront costs for materials for alterations or renovations, or both, of an existing structure.